shazia-dewan/multi-agentCrazyflieLift/docs/Model_History.md

     - Getting successful multi-XYZ hover might just be a compute issue at the moment, will explore more
   - Model **multi_xyz_hover_40env_2m400k** also uses 40 envs but was trained with 2.4 mil steps per env
     - Better results, but still not ideal

+# Step 6: GPU Training

+After seeing the long CPU training times, we adjusted the the GPU training notebook, producing the single-agent PPO model/checkpoint **PPO_brax_model_checkpoint.pkl** and the two-drone trained MAPPO model/checkpoint **MAPPO_model_checkpoint**.
+These models can be (compressed) and uploaded into the notebook for testing.